kemdict/gettext/README.md

 * Supports domains, contexts and plurals
 * Supports .json, .mo and .po files with the help of [gettext-parser](https://github.com/smhg/gettext-parser)
-* Ships with plural forms for 136 languages
+* Use plural forms from the PO file, with fallback for 137 languages
-* Change locale or domain on the fly
+* ~~Change locale or domain on the fly~~ to be figured out later
 * Useful error messages enabled by a `debug` option
 * Emits events for internal errors, such as missing translations